Why Your Goldendoodle Won’t Eat: Top Fixes and Causes Explained

 What are the best food options for a Goldendoodle with a sensitive stomach?

 If your Goldendoodle has a sensitive stomach, it’s important to choose a high-quality dog food that is easy to digest.
-Look for food that contains simple, whole-food ingredients and avoid artificial preservatives, colors, and flavors.
+Look for food that contains simple, whole-food ingredients and avoid artificial preservatives, colours, and flavours.

 You may also want to consider a limited-ingredient diet or a grain-free diet to help reduce the risk of food sensitivities.